Isma'il Mexsut: Biography

 Isma'il Mexsut was born in Shufu County, Xinjiang, in April 1932, during the Republic of China.

-He entered the workforce in February 1950, and joined the Communist Party of China (CPC) in August 1953.
+He entered the workforce in February 1950, and joined the Chinese Communist Party (CCP) in August 1953.
 He was principal of the High School of Yecheng County in 1950 before getting involved in politics in Kashgar Prefecture in 1958.
-In 1973, he was assigned to Ürümqi, the capital of Xinjiang, and appointed deputy director and deputy party branch secretary of the Culture and Education Office and party branch secretary of the Education Bureau.
-In 1979, he took office as deputy head of the Organization Department of CPC Xinjiang Regional Committee, a position he held until 1983, when he was promoted to mayor of Ürümqi.
+In 1973, he was assigned to Ürümqi, the capital of Xinjiang, and appointed deputy director and CCP Deputy Committee Secretary of the Culture and Education Office and CCP Committee Secretary of the Education Bureau.
+In 1979, he took office as deputy head of the Organization Department of the Xinjiang Uygur Autonomous Regional Committee of the Chinese Communist Party, a position he held until 1983, when he was promoted to mayor of Ürümqi.
 In 1987, he was transferred to Xinjiang Production and Construction Corps and appointed deputy political commissar.

 On 14 August 2017, Isma'il Mexsut died from an illness in Ürümqi, aged 85.